 - Select Your Law Firms.
 Regardless of what law firm you select, you will likely need legal expertise in (i) both out-of-court and bankruptcy restructurings, (ii) M&A and securities transactions, (iii) tax, (iv) litigation and (v) corporate governance.
 But that only gets you started.
 If your goals include maximizing shareholder recoveries at the expense of creditors, you will need attorneys who are creative, aggressive and not afraid to face off against creditors (when appropriate).
 I note that such firms are in shorter supply than those that will suffice for purposes of a quick bankruptcy sale or handing the keys to the creditors.

 - Seek Financial Advice.
 Companies frequently seek assistance from investment banks or from “financial advisory firms” (often an affiliate of an accounting firm).
 Investment banks, like Gordian Group, help management and the Board with financial analysis, developing forecasts and business plans, dealing with creditor groups, and implementing solutions through M&A and financing transactions, including obtaining much needed interim financing.
 Learn more about how Gordian Group has helped our clients.
 Financial advisory firms render analytical and creditor interface services, but by law generally cannot execute transactions, as they are not registered broker-dealers.
-As with choosing law firms, a financially-distressed company needs to be cognizant of these financial firms’ potential conflicts with creditors and related representations – particularly if the company’s goals are geared towards shareholder recoveries.
+As with choosing law firms, a financially distressed company needs to be cognizant of these financial firms’ potential conflicts with creditors and related representations – particularly if the company’s goals are geared towards shareholder recoveries.
 Be wary of the investment bank that says “we have great relationships with your creditors”.
 Such a statement may be a prelude to the company being sold down the river to its creditors.

 - Employ Turnaround Managers.
-Turnaround or “crisis” managers can parachute into a company either as a sole practitioner or as an entire team.
+Turnaround or “crisis” managers can parachute into a company in trouble either as a sole practitioner or as an entire team.
 They may assume the responsibilities of the CEO or the CFO, or become the new “Chief Restructuring Officer” (CRO).
 In a substantial majority of the cases, turnaround managers are put into a company at the behest of creditors that have lost faith in the existing management team.

 - Retain Independent Board Members.
 Believe it or not, there are actually senior executives that are eager and willing to serve on Boards facing financial distress (in exchange for a compensation package and D&O insurance).
 For companies seeking to effect transactions where existing Board members might be considered to be “interested parties”, having independent directors is essential to guard against prospective litigation.

 Bringing on outside advisors is certainly not a panacea for a company’s woes, nor is an outside advisor necessarily superior to one in place today.
-But seeking input from one or more prospective legal, financial or other firms can possibly provide a new perspective and – depending upon the company’s goals – may be in a position to best help the company achieve them.
+But seeking input from one or more prospective legal, financial or other firms can possibly provide a new perspective and – depending upon the company’s goals – may be in a position to best help the company in trouble achieve them.

 What’s All that Going to Cost You?